jekyll/jekyll/docs/_posts/2020-08-06-jekyll-3-9-0-released.markdown

 categories: [release]
 ---

 Jekyll 3.9.0 allows use of kramdown v2, the latest series of kramdown.
-If you choose to upgrade, please note that the GitHub-Flavored Markdown parser and other extensions have been moved to separate gems, so they will need to be added to your `Gemfile` separately:
+If you choose to upgrade, please note that the GitHub-Flavored Markdown parser and the following features from kramdown v1 are now distributed via separate gems.
+So they will need to be added to your `Gemfile` separately to use the feature:

 - GFM parser – `kramdown-parser-gfm`
 - coderay syntax highlighter – `kramdown-syntax-coderay`